XML RSSGet our feed

 2. Adventists, led by William Miller, predicted Jesus would return on March 21, 1844.
 When Jesus failed to appear, Miller revised his prediction to October 22, 1844.

-7. Chuck Smith, founder of the Calvary Chapel movement, taught that Jesus would return in 1981 but again, Jesus did not show up on Chuck's schedule.
+5. Chuck Smith, founder of the Calvary Chapel movement, taught that Jesus would return in 1981 but again, Jesus did not show up on Chuck's schedule.

-Its NOT nutty to
+It's NOT nutty to

 believe in the Rapture

-This page updated 9-21-2009.
+This page updated April 19, 2012.

-Helpful Links to More Information
+Helpful links to

 Gracethrufaith defends the Pre-Trib Rapture